stormpath/stormpath-sdk-java/docs/source/quickstart.rst

 Quickstart
 ==========

-This quickstart demonstrates the fastest way to enable Stormpath in a servlet-based Java web application.
+This quickstart demonstrates the fastest way to enable Stormpath in a Servlet 3.0 (or later) Java web application.
 It should take about 5 minutes start to finish.
 Let's get started!

 Topics:

 .. contents:: :local:
    :depth: 1

+.. _get-api-key:

 Get an API Key
 --------------